What is peak demand?

 How often will my device be activated?

-We will call for activation only on summer days when demand for electricity reaches a peak.
-Typically, this will occur for a few hours during the late afternoon and early evening for no more than 20 days all summer.
-We will not activate your device on weekends or holidays unless there is an extreme system emergency.
+In years past, we called for activation only on summer days when demand for electricity reaches a peak.
+Typically, this occurred for a few hours during the late afternoon and early evening for no more than 20 days all summer.
+Beginning in 2019, we do not foresee needing to activate these devices unless there’s a critical need.

 How long will it take after I sign up to install my device?